NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 There are two ways to add capacitance.
 The first is to add capacitors.
 The IMU and the microcontroller both describe the number and kind of decoupling capacitors you should incorporate and they tell you to place them as close as possible to the power and ground pins on the device.
 This is because, to be most effective, the extra capacitance we add needs to be as close to the source of the noise as possible (to minimize resistance and inductance between the cap and the device).

 The second way to add capacitance is to build a capacitor into the board.
 A capacitor is just two layers of metal separated by an insulator.
-We can easily construct this in a PCB by laying down metal in two layers on top of eachother, and connecting one to power and one to ground.
+We can easily construct this in a PCB by laying down metal in two layers on top of each other, and connecting one to power and one to ground.
 The result is a very small capacitor but one that we can put nearly everywhere on the PCB (so it will be a close as physically possible to the devices).
 In our design this capacitance is not critical, but in higher-speed design, it is critical to filtering out the higher-frequency switching noise.

 ### Breakout Headers